 - Enables and fosters children’s natural curiosity.

 - Enables children to reflect on and evaluate their learning.

 - Promotes problem solving, creativity and communication.

-RE is taught as a stand-alone subject but provides many links to life in general and can often be related to the topic work.
+RE is taught essentially as a stand-alone subject but provides many links to life in general and can often be related to the other work in the classroom.

-Other subjects mainly taught as stand-alone are: Computing, French, Music, PE and PSHE/RSHE.
-Once again, however, links with the topic and other areas of learning are always made where possible, as the school values cross-curricular learning as a way of assisting the children in contextualising their learning.
+Other subjects mainly taught as stand-alone are: Computing, French, Music and PE.
+Once again, however, links with other areas of learning are always made where possible, as the school values cross-curricular learning as a way of assisting the children to contextualise their learning.